 - Epson DC-21 Document Camera, with 12x optical zoom and 10x digital zoom (available upon request)

 - Solstice pod for wireless screen sharing

 - Touch-down presenter station with wireless keyboard and mouse

-- WPI faculty and staff may reserve the Shuster Lab during all hours the Library is open.
-Reservations for the Shuster Lab are limited to events, classes, and project work related to digital scholarship only.
+- WPI faculty, staff, and students may reserve the Shuster Lab during all hours the Library is open.
 Reservations are mediated by library staff and for recurring reservations, please contact email@example.com.

 - The Shuster Lab is open to students for individual or small group work when not reserved.

 - Food and drink are not allowed in the Shuster Lab.
 The lab contains high quality, professional equipment that can easily be damaged by any spills or crumbs.
 Please be courteous of future users of this space and ensure that the equipment will remain in excellent working condition for them.